 No – this is not the primary purpose of the mentoring program.
-Notwithstading, the skills you acquire through the mentoring relationship will assist you if you are seeking new employment or career advancement.
+Notwithstading, the relationships yu develop and the skills you acquire through the mentoring relationship will assist you if you are seeking new employment or career advancement.

 I don’t live in Sydney – can I still participate?

 Yes you can, as long as you are a Sydney Chapter member.
 Not all mentoring sessions need to be conducted face to face.
 We recommend you travel to Sydney for the initial kick-off, but after that you and your mentor should agree on how mentoring sessions will be conducted.